 Comprehensive PBS plan

-Developing a comprehensive BSP involves three stages: Assess-Manage-Prevent.
+The framework involves three stages: Assess-Manage-Prevent.

 Assess Stage Aims